raynamharris/TACC_Intro_for_Bioinformatics/lessons/07_Launch_Jobs.md

 ## Learning Objectives
 - understand the difference between login and compute nodes
 - know that you need a job submission script and a commands file to submit jobs
-- understand the two ways to prepare the submission script - launcher.slurm and launcher creator.py
+- **FIXME MAYBE*** understand the two ways to prepare the submission script - launcher.slurm and launcher creator.py

 ## Login and Compute Nodes
 Recall the last time you went to the dentist or the doctor.
 When you arrived, you signed in, filled out a bunch of paper work about you and your insurance, and maybe paid a co-pay.
 Then you waited around and read a magazine or played on your phone until your name was called.
 Then you went into the procedure room where the doctor and nurses came and worked their magic.